foundry-vtt-community/wiki.js/home.md

 Link: https://demo.forge-vtt.com/
 Password: `forge`

-The Forge demo (FVTT **0.6.6**) is hosted by The Forge.
+The Forge demo is hosted by The Forge.
 It includes a tutorial for first time users and additional tweaks to the Foundry VTT experience for The Forge hosting platform.

 ## Collaborative Modules
 Below are the Foundry VTT Community Wiki contributed modules.
 Anyone can share their content with the rest of the community via Pull request to be merged into a module update.